programminghistorian/ph-submissions/lessons/intro-to-ar-development.md

 {% include figure.html src="../images/ar-dev-4.png" caption="Use this area to navigate around the file structure of your Unity project." %}

 In Unity, a "prefab" is a game object that contains all of the information necessary to perform a specific function in your project, such as accessing the camera on a mobile device or playing a video.
 While in the prefabs folder, click and drag the "ARCamera" and "ImageTarget" prefabs into your hierarchy panel.
-To locate your image target prefab in the scene view, make sure the ImageTarget is selected in the hierarchy panel and strike the "f" key while your cursor is within the scene view window.
+To locate your image target prefab in the scene view, make sure the ImageTarget is selected in the hierarchy panel and strike the "F" key while your cursor is within the scene view window.
 If you still can't see your ImageTarget in the scene view, make sure that the "2D" option is deselected in the scene view options menu.

 {% include figure.html src="../images/ar-dev-5.png" caption="Scene view of the ImageTarget prefab." %}